 Choosing the Right Dog for Your Family and Lifestyle

 While your first impression and the feeling that you get when you interact with a canine for the first time is very important, you may also want to consider a few points beforehand to make an informed decision.
 Here are a few tips to get started.

 Checking to see if they have a Facebook page can be helpful when searching for success stories from the facility in question.
-This is also a good time to look into return policies, pet adoption procedures and other important information that will factor into your decision.
+This is also a good time to look into return policies, pet adoption procedures, and other important information that will factor into your decision.

-Whatever the case may be, don't get tied up into preconceived notions about breeds until you see the dog in action.
+If you come from an extremely active family, a working dog like a Labrador or a Golden Retriever will likely perfectly fit into your humble abode.
+If you're a bit more laid-back, a smaller dog or an older canine may be more akin to your speed of living.
+Whatever the case may be, don't get tied up with preconceived notions about breeds until you see the dog in action.
 Keep an open mind when meeting canines to find the right energy level and temperament for your family.
-Kaboose.com has a quiz that could be helpful when trying to determine for the right kind of dog for your family.
+The American Kennel Club has a dog breed selector that could be helpful when trying to determine the right kind of dog for your family.

 Adopting an adult dog can prove to be a great alternative to raising a puppy.
 Many shelter and rescue dogs are well-trained and simply just need a home.
 Some also tend to have minor behavior problems and often require continued puppy education in adulthood.
-Others have more significant problems such as fearfulness which can require months and months of dedicated rehabilitation.
+Others have more significant problems, such as fearfulness, which can require months and months of dedicated rehabilitation.
 Be honest with yourself and consider how much responsibility you want to take on beforehand.
 Each dog is unique.